Achill Island: Grace O'Malley's Castle

 Carrickkildavnet Castle is a 15th-century tower house associated with the O'Malley Clan, who were once a ruling family of Achill.
 Grace O' Malley, or Granuaile, the most famous of the O'Malleys, was born on Clare Island around 1530.
 Her father was the chieftain of the barony of Murrisk.
 The O'Malleys were a powerful seafaring family, who traded widely.
 Grace became a fearless leader and gained fame as a sea captain and pirate.
-She is reputed to have met with Queen Elizabeth I in 1593.
+She is reputed to have met Queen Elizabeth I in 1593.
 She died around 1603 and is buried in the O'Malley family tomb on Clare Island.

 Achill Mission

-One of Achill's most famous historical sites is that of the Achill Mission or 'the Colony' at Dugort.
-In 1831, the Anglican (Church of Ireland) Rev Edward Nangle founded a mission at Dugort.
-The Mission included schools, cottages, an orphanage, an infirmary and a guesthouse.
+The Achill Mission, also known as 'the Colony' at Dugort, was founded in 1831 by the Anglican (Church of Ireland) Rev Edward Nangle.
+The mission included schools, cottages, an orphanage, an infirmary and a guesthouse.

 The Colony gave rise to mixed assessments, particularly during the Great Famine when charges of "souperism" were leveled against Nangle.
 The provision of food across the Achill Mission schools - which also provided 'scriptural' religious instruction - was particularly controversial.

 For almost forty years, Nangle edited a newspaper called the Achill Missionary Herald and Western Witness, which was printed in Achill.
 He expanded his mission into Mweelin, Kilgeever, West Achill where a school, church, rectory, cottages and a training school were built.
 Edward's wife, Eliza, suffered poor health in Achill and died in 1852; she is buried with six of the Nangle children on the slopes of Slievemore in North Achill.

 In 1848, at the height of the Great Famine, the Achill Mission published a prospectus seeking to raise funds for the acquisition of significant additional lands from Sir Richard O'Donnell.
 The document gives an overview, from the Mission's perspective, of its activities in Achill over the previous decade and a half including considerable sectarian unrest.
 In 1851, Edward Nangle confirmed the purchase of the land which made the Achill Mission the largest landowner on the island.

-The Achill Mission began to decline slowly after Nangle was moved from Achill and closed in the 1880s.
+The Achill Mission began to decline slowly after Nangle was moved from Achill and it closed in the 1880s.
 When Edward Nangle died in 1883 there were opposing views on his legacy.